pfr/VST_Docs/README.md

 # Video Speed Tracker
-Documentation for Video Speed Tracker, and related documents.

->The resolution proposed to Charlottesville City Council at the end of the presentation will change.
-It needs to reflect that speeding by city vehicles is probably not the fault of the drivers alone.
-They likely have supervisors who are pushing them to stay on schedule.

-##Overview
 The Video Speed Tracker (VST) is an open source, technically sound, vehicle speed measuring system that can track bidirectional traffic, one lane in each direction (e.g. a typical residential street).
 Beyond a typical home computer, the VST requires video from an HD camera, many of which can be purchased for less than